TaarieqDinmohamed/ArtificialBoost/README.md

-# Rep for making the website
+# My website
+This is the repository containing all information/docs for my website